Important Things You Need to Know About RVing With Kids

 People like to use them for family travel because they think it will give the children more freedom to run around and play, but while this is true, it simply is not safe.

-In an accident a child can become a flying missile that can kill other travelers as well as itself.
-For this reason it is illegal for them to not be belted in when the motor home is in motion.
+In an accident a child can become a flying missile that can kill other travelers as well as himself.
+This is why it is illegal for them to travel without safety belts in place.

-The best and safest RV to use for traveling with children is one that can be towed behind a car, SUV or truck.
+The safest RV to use for traveling with children is one that can be towed behind a car, SUV or truck, and it should be easy to see why.

 Insist on Seatbelts